François Le Fort (admiral): Military career

 in order to find employment with the Russian army.
 In February 1676, he came to Moscow, but military officials turned him down.
 The Posolsky Prikaz (foreign ministry) listed him as a visiting foreigner.
 Le Fort settled in the so-called Nemetskaya sloboda in Moscow, where he would gain respect among other distinguished foreigners.
 In July 1678, he once again applied for service in the tsarist army.
 Accepted with the rank of captain, Le Fort then went to one of the fronts during the Russo-Turkish War of 1676-1681.
 In early 1679 he was ordered to join the Kiev garrison under the command of Prince Vasily Golitsyn and General Patrick Gordon.
 Upon his return to Moscow from a short trip to Geneva in 1683, Le Fort carried out various diplomatic assignments until the fall of 1685.

-Le Fort's house gradually turned into a main attraction of the Nemetskaya sloboda, attended not only by locals, but by Russian noblemen, such as the Golitsyns.
-It appears that Le Fort utilized his connections with the latter and received rapid promotion.